Consensys/cakeshop/README.md

 ## What is it?

-_Cakeshop_ is a set of tools and APIs for working with Quorum nodes, packaged as a Java web application archive (WAR) that gets you up and running in under 60 seconds.
+_Cakeshop_ is a set of tools and APIs for working with GoQuorum nodes, packaged as a Java web application archive (WAR) that gets you up and running in under 60 seconds.

-It provides tools for attaching to and managing a quorum node, exploring the state of the chain, and working with contracts.
+It provides tools for attaching to GoQuorum nodes, exploring the state of the chain, and working with contracts.

 ## Download

-Binary packages are available on the [Github releases page](https://github.com/jpmorganchase/cakeshop/releases).
+Binary packages are available on the [Github releases page](https://github.com/ConsenSys/cakeshop/releases).

-## Running via Quorum Wizard
+## Running via GoQuorum Wizard

-The easiest way to use Cakeshop is to generate a Quorum network with [Quorum Wizard](https://docs.goquorum.com/en/latest/Wizard/GettingStarted/) and choose to deploy Cakeshop alongside the network.
+The easiest way to use Cakeshop is to generate a GoQuorum network with [GoQuorum Wizard](https://docs.goquorum.consensys.net/en/stable/HowTo/GetStarted/Wizard/GettingStarted/) and choose to deploy Cakeshop alongside the network.

 ## Running via Spring Boot